my role: ux design & ux research

 Below are some of the screens that transition to one another.
 These animated wireframes allow clearer representation of how user flow is set up.

 In gut check, I also wanted to implement a robust, yet simple accessibility tool for users not only to make the whole experience more fun and personal, but also elevate the experience for people with diverse backgrounds.
 I decided to add this tab in an easily reachable location and paired it with language tab to give access to people on all walks of life.

 The importance of the Accessibility has become a heated topic recently, for a good cause and implementing such tools in any product creates a more comfortable place, as well as brings diversity to the platform.
 I have also conducted interviews with my quadriplegic friend, where I delved into deeper research on how accessibility can be used to improve user experience in this recent project that I created, MANATEE

-Maria is my dear friend that I became friends with during our internship at Disney.
+Maria is my dear friend that I met during our internship at Disney.